kevinguebert/kevinguebert-netlify/content/2018/01/2018-01-20-the-dope-addiction.md

 ---
+template: post
-title: "The Dope Addiction"
+title: The Dope Addiction
-slug: "the-dope-addiction"
+slug: the-dope-addiction
-date: "2018-01-21T02:43:00.000Z"
-tags: ["Personal Growth"]
 draft: false
-template: "post"
+date: '2018-01-21T02:43:00.000Z'
+description: >-
-description: "This isn't any actual drug I'm talking about being addicted to today, this is a feeling.
+  This isn't any actual drug I'm talking about being addicted to today, this is a feeling.

-> I'm going to run a marathon this year.

-> I'm launching a startup.

-> I'm planning on traveling to Europe..."
+category: Personal Growth
+tags:
+  - Personal Growth
 ---

 This isn't any actual drug I'm talking about being addicted to today, this is a feeling.